 - The Ohio State University’s Stone Laboratory, Gibraltar Island, Ohio: July 31 - August 5

 All expenses will be paid for admitted participants, including all travel costs, field trips, workshop provided lodging (which may be shared with one or two other participants), and meals while at the workshop.
 A $250 stipend will be provided at the conclusion of the workshop to help cover any additional expenses incurred due to participation in the workshop.

 Any undergraduate (currently enrolled at an institution in the United States with at least one year of college credit and no graduate school experience) or recently graduated student residing in the United States (with a 2020, 2021 or 2022 graduation date) who has an interest in learning more about fisheries ecology and the quantitative tools used to inform fisheries management should apply.

-The workshop will consist of 8 days of a rich assortment of activities from hands-on modeling and laboratory sessions to field trips to professional development activities.
+The workshop consisted of 8 days of a rich assortment of activities from hands-on modeling and laboratory sessions to field trips to professional development activities.

-- Community Building Activities will create a sense of camaraderie among workshop participants
+- Community Building Activities create a sense of camaraderie among workshop participants

-- Field Excursions and Lab-based Fisheries Skills Sessions will allow students to experience life on the water and demonstrate how fisheries assessment data are collected
+- Field Excursions and Lab-based Fisheries Skills Sessions allow students to experience life on the water and demonstrate how fisheries assessment data are collected

-- Knowledge Sessions will introduce foundational elements of fisheries ecology, management and modeling
+- Knowledge Sessions introduce foundational elements of fisheries ecology, management and modeling

-- Hands on Modeling Labs will explore ways to address contemporary fishery science problems
+- Hands on Modeling Labs explore ways to address contemporary fishery science problems

-- Career Showcases will exhibit professions in fisheries research, management, and conservation, and will provide advice on how to access those careers
+- Career Showcases exhibit professions in fisheries research, management, and conservation, and provide advice on how to access those careers

-- Professional Development Sessions will bolster fundamental scientific and communication skills
+- Professional Development Sessions bolster fundamental scientific and communication skills

 Fisheries scientists seek to understand and sustainably manage recreational and commercial fisheries.
 Effectively managing fisheries requires a workforce that is skilled in both fisheries ecology and associated quantitative methods.